Apr

 Facilitator(s): Elizabeth Paulsen, Sr. Emergency Management Administrator, NV Energy

-Speaker(s): Julie Quigley, CEO, Fire DAWG
+Speaker(s): Julie Quigley, CEO, Fire DAWG, Alan Stovall, Fire DAWG

 9:45 AM - 10:15 AM